isabelroses/website/content/custom-lib-nixossystem.md

 What we will need to do is map over all inputs, and their outputs and select the output dependent on the host platform, if a system dependent output exists, otherwise it will leave it as is.
-We can acchive that with the following code:
+We can achive that with the following code:

 ```nix
 inputs' = lib.mapAttrs (_: lib.mapAttrs (_: v: v.${config.nixpkgs.hostPlatform} or v)) inputs;